Dewey-Data/dewey-data-resources/README.md

 ## Resources

 ### Libraries
-`deweydatapy`: Python library for Dewey Data
+`deweydatapy`: Python library for accessing data from Dewey via API
 - [Tutorial](https://github.com/Dewey-Data/deweydatapy)
+  -  How to create API key and retreive product path
+  -  How to install the library
+  -  Example of how to download data
+  -  Funtion overview

-`deweydatayr`: R library for Dewey Data
+`deweydatayr`: R library for accessing data from Dewey via API
 - [Tutorial](https://github.com/Dewey-Data/deweydatar)
+  -  How to create API key and retreive product path
+  -  How to install the library
+  -  Example of how to download data
+  -  Funtion overview

 ### Community
 General support resources, user FAQs, and more can be found at [community.deweydata.io](community.deweydata.io)